Trauma survivors are the driving force of our organisation.

 Concetta Perôt

-Associate Practitioner & Researcher
+Associate Practitioner & Researcher, UK

 Concetta is a psychotherapist, consultant, and researcher.
 She has over 25 years of experience in supporting people, as a social worker with children in care and facilitator of peer groups for survivors of abuse and trauma, and more recently as a an integrative counsellor and psychotherapist.
 She is co-founder of Survivors’ Voices and led the research on the Charter for Engaging Abuse Survivors, which explores safe and effective engagement of survivors in research and services.